-My Elliot is 5 years old.
-He can’t yet read…so I’m just bringing him for the fun, right?
-Yes and no. He definitely thinks Tiny Towne is fun!
+When we visited, my son was only 5 years old.
+He can’t yet read…so I’m just bringing him for fun, right?
+Yes and no. He thinks Tiny Towne is fun!
 He has a blast…but I know that he is learning when he is there, too.
-He’s learning to identify signs and colors, he’s practicing gross and fine motor skills, and he’s building confidence.
+He’s learning to identify signs and colors, practicing gross and fine motor skills, and building confidence.

 I also love that there is something for him to do while older brother takes it to the next level (see those deets below the video.)

 Drivers in this age range can drive a freely moving vehicle on the Tiny Track.
 There is a fence around the track to ensure the kids’ safety.
 The vehicles on this track drive in a continuous path of motion, at a controlled speed, and within boundaries of the track.

 Kiddos will also learn to wear seat belts to avoid crashing into stationary objects.

 Tiny Towne Express.
 Elliot loves trains – he always has!
 Kids and parents can take a ride around the building on the Tiny Town Express train.

 Two Levels of Driving Options.
 For younger kiddos, there are two levels of cars.
 Kids 3-6 yo are considered Beginner Drivers and can take a slower, smaller car around the short track.
 They learn about wearing a seat belt and keeping their hands on the wheel.

 Kids 6-9 yo are Intermediate Drivers and ride on the same track in a larger car that offers a little more speed.
 They learn about staying in their own lanes and controlling the car.